Meeamitech/meeami_cpaas_websdk/README.md

 ## Creating Account in the web portal
 Visit https://cpaasstg.meeamitech.com/#/signup and create an account.
-Once account is created, login to dashboard to findProjectKeys section which will contain *PrjectID* and *ProjectSecret*.
+Once account is created, login to dashboard to find *Project Keys* section which will contain *Project ID* and *Project Secret*.
 These two tokens will be used to uniquely identify your account.

 ## Create Users